This post may contain affiliate links, click here to learn more.

 With the textbook, you should pay attention to the format, as well as how the information is structured and presented.

 Take the time to read through a couple of topics.
 This way, you can get a feel for how it presents the material.
-Did you understand it straight away, or if you found it difficult?
+Did you understand it straight away, or if you find it difficult?

 You should also look for intuitive illustrations, diagrams, and informative tables.